Grid classes and partial well order: Grid Pin Sequences and Antichains

 Note that the above lemma can be extended to include pin $p_2$, but this requires a little further thought.
 It is not sufficient to state which cell it is to be placed in as there are two different placements of $p_2$ if it is to lie in the same cell as $p_1$: one horizontal, one vertical.
 However, if the placement of $p_2$ is specified by a row, then we know $p_2$ is to be a vertical pin lying in the same column as $p_1$, and if specified by a column then $p_2$ is a horizontal pin lying in the same row as $p_1$.

 Before we embark on constructing our antichain, we recall the definition of an inflation from Section~\ref{sec-definitions} and extend this to grid pin sequences.
-Letting $p_1,\ldots,p_n$ be a grid pin sequence, the \emph{grid pin sequence inflation of the permutation corresponding to $p_1,\ldots,p_n$ by the permutations $\alpha_1,\ldots,\alpha_n$} is the permutation formed by replacing each point $p_i$ ($i=1\ldots n$) with the permutation $\alpha_i$.
+(Note that this extension of the definition of an inflation is unrelated to the one used in Section~\ref{sec-pwo-grid-classes}.)
+Letting $p_1,\ldots,p_n$ be a grid pin sequence, the \emph{grid pin sequence inflation of $p_1,\ldots,p_n$ by the permutations $\alpha_1,\ldots,\alpha_n$} is the permutation formed by taking the permutation corresponding to the grid pin sequence $p_1,\ldots,p_n$, and inflating each point $p_i$ ($i=1,\ldots, n$) with the permutation $\alpha_i$.
 This is denoted $p_1[\alpha_1],p_2[\alpha_2],\ldots,p_i[\alpha_i]$, but whenever $\alpha_i=1$ we denote the trivially inflated pin $p_i[1]$ simply by $p_i$.
 We call such a permutation an \emph{inflated grid pin permutation}.

 For each $k$, we now use inflated grid pin sequences to construct an infinite set of permutations $A^k$ lying in $\grid(\M^k)$.
 This construction is accompanied by Figure~\ref{fig-grid-antichain}.
 We begin by showing how to construct the infinite uninflated grid pin sequence $p_1,p_2,\ldots$ that will be used to construct all the permutations of $A^k$: First place the imaginary pin $p_0$ in the top-right corner of the cell labelled $\C$ lying in the middle of $\M^k$, and the pin $p_1$ as a left and down pin (also in the cell labelled by $\C$).
 This cell is the only one in its column, but there is one other non-empty cell in the same row, into which we place a right pin $p_2$.
 We then recursively place each pin $p_{i+1}$ so that it does not lie in the same cell as $p_i$, but shares a row or column with $p_i$.
 (Note that by Lemma~\ref{lem-pin-row-column}, this is a sufficient description, as we know whether $p_i$ was a horizontal or a vertical pin.)
-Once we have placed our first pin $p_j$ in the cell labelled by $\D^+$ or $\D^-$, we place the next pin $p_{j+1}$ in the same cell, and then $p_{j+2}$ can placed in the cell that contained $p_{j-1}$.
+Once we have placed our first pin $p_j$ in the cell labelled by $\D^+$ or $\D^-$, we place the next pin $p_{j+1}$ in the same cell, and then $p_{j+2}$ is placed in the cell that contained $p_{j-1}$.
 Again we place one pin per cell back around until we reach the cell labelled by $\C$.
 Once in the cell with label $\C$, we place a second point in this cell to ``turn around'', and repeat.

 Finally, $A^k=\{\alpha_1,\alpha_2,\ldots\}$, where $\alpha_i=p_1[21],p_2, \ldots, p_{(2i-1)k-1}, p_{(2i-1)k}[\beta]$ is an inflated grid pin permutation of length $(2i-1)k+2$, with $\beta=21$ if $k$ is even and $\beta=12$ otherwise.